fullstackopen-2019/fullstackopen-2019.github.io/src/content/2/en/part2a.md

 ### Anti-pattern: array indexes as keys

 We could have made the error message on our console disappear by using the array indexes as keys.
-The indexes can be retrieved by passing a second parameter to the map-method:
+The indexes can be retrieved by passing a second parameter to the callback function of the map-method:

 ```js
 notes.map((note, i) => ...)